-Written collaboratively by Lauren Pierce, former SDSU Extension Family & Community Health Field Specialist and Hope Kleine, SDSU Extension Health Education & Food Safety Field Specialist II.
+Written collaboratively by Lauren Pierce, former SDSU Extension Family & Community Health Field Specialist and Hope Kleine, former SDSU Extension Health Education Field Specialist.

 Public Health authorities recommend the practice of social distancing in order to prevent the spread of COVID-19.
 But what is social distancing, and how can we stay connected during this time?